Friedrich Lübbert

 Friedrich Lübbert (26 March 1818 — 15 January 1882) was a German composer, military kapellmeister and oboist.
-He is most known as the composer of the Helenenmarsch, a popular piece for military bands written in honour of countess Helene von Hülsen.
-The march won the first prize in a 1857 competition sponsored by music publisher Bote & Bock.
+He is best known as the composer of the Helenenmarsch, a popular piece for military bands written in honour of countess Helene von Hülsen.
+The march won the first prize in an 1857 competition sponsored by music publisher Bote & Bock.

 He was kapellmeister for 27 years until his final retirement in 1881.